-- With Association of Washington School Principals, launched the inaugural Schools of Excellence in Arts Education Award (2011 and ongoing).
+- With the Association of Washington School Principals, launched the inaugural Schools of Excellence in Arts Education Award (2011).

-- Partnered with Seattle Public Schools, the state’s largest district, to develop a targeted program of professional develop for principals as arts leaders.
+- Partnered with Seattle Public Schools, the state’s largest district, to develop a targeted program of professional development for principals as arts leaders.